tecjeferson/HighAvailabilyWebApp-AWS/README.md

 ## :dart: About

-This is a script to deploy an RDS resource in AWS
+This is a script to deploy Deploy a Hight Availability WebApp in AWS

 ## :sparkles: Features